emrgnt-cmplxty/automata/automata/docs/core/agent/automata_coordinator.rst

 ===================

 ``AutomataCoordinator`` is a class responsible for managing multiple ``AutomataAgent`` instances.
-It allows users to add, remove, and run agent instances according to the specified action.
+It allows you to add, remove, and run various agent instances and keep them in a list.
+It provides utility methods to add and remove agent instances by their configuration name and to execute specific actions on the agent instances.

 Overview
 --------

-``AutomataCoordinator`` provides methods for adding and removing agent instances by using their configuration names.
-It can also execute a specified action on the selected agent instance and return the output produced by the agent.
-The class works closely with ``AutomataInstance`` and related symbols.
+``AutomataCoordinator`` is used to manage a list of agent instances, providing methods to add and remove instances, select and run an agent based on a given action.
+Once instantiated, the coordinator can be used to run agent actions using the given agent instances, providing a centralized way to manage multiple agents.
+The class offers convenient utility methods and closely integrates with the ``AutomataAgent``.

 Related Symbols
 ---------------

--  ``automata.core.symbol.symbol_types.Symbol``
 -  ``automata.core.agent.agent.AutomataAgent``
--  ``config.config_types.AgentConfigName``
--  ``config.config_types.AutomataAgentConfig``
--  ``automata.core.base.tool.Tool``
--  ``automata.core.coding.py_coding.writer.PyCodeWriter``
--  ``automata.core.agent.action.AutomataActionExtractor``
--  ``config.agent_config_builder.AutomataAgentConfigBuilder``
--  ``automata.core.coding.py_coding.module_tree.LazyModuleTreeMap``
--  ``automata.core.symbol.graph.SymbolGraph``
 -  ``automata.core.agent.action.AgentAction``
 -  ``automata.core.agent.coordinator.AutomataInstance``
+-  ``config.config_types.AgentConfigName``

 Example
 -------

-The following example demonstrates how to create an instance of ``AutomataCoordinator``, add an agent, and execute an action on it:

 .. code:: python

-   from automata.core.agent.coordinator import AutomataCoordinator from automata.config.config_types import AgentConfigName from automata.core.agent.coordinator import AutomataInstance from automata.core.agent.action import AgentAction
+   from automata.config.config_types import AgentConfigName from automata.core.agent.coordinator import AutomataInstance, AutomataCoordinator from automata.core.agent.action import AgentAction

-   # Create an AutomataCoordinator
+   # Instantiate the AutomataCoordinator
    coordinator = AutomataCoordinator()

-   # Add an agent instance
-   config_name = AgentConfigName.AUTOMATA_MAIN
-   agent_instance = AutomataInstance.create(config_name)
-   coordinator.add_agent_instance(agent_instance)
+   # Create and add two AutomataInstances to the coordinator
+   instance1 = AutomataInstance(config_name=AgentConfigName.TEST, description="Test instance 1")
+   instance2 = AutomataInstance(config_name=AgentConfigName.DEFAULT, description="Test instance 2")
+   coordinator.add_agent_instance(instance1)
+   coordinator.add_agent_instance(instance2)

-   # Run an action on the agent
+   # Define an AgentAction using the agent_version, agent_query, and agent_instruction
    action = AgentAction(
-       agent_version=config_name,
-       agent_query="How to use AutomataCoordinator?",
-       agent_instruction=["First, create an instance of AutomataCoordinator...",
-                          "Next, create an AutomataInstance...",
-                          "Finally, execute the action on the agent."]
+       agent_version=AgentConfigName.TEST,
+       agent_query="Find the square of 2.",
+       agent_instruction=["Compute the square of the given number."]
    )

+   # Run the agent and receive the output
    output = coordinator.run_agent(action)
    print(output)

 Limitations
 -----------

-``AutomataCoordinator`` can only manage instances of ``AutomataAgent``.
-Therefore, it might not be able to handle other types of agents directly.
-Additionally, it relies on predefined configuration names (``AgentConfigName``) which limits its ability to load custom configuration files.
+``AutomataCoordinator`` currently assumes that agent instances use unique ``AgentConfigName`` in their configurations.
+If there is a need to manage multiple agent instances with the same configuration name, the coordinator does not provide an easy way to track them.

 Follow-up Questions:
 --------------------

--  How can we extend ``AutomataCoordinator`` to handle other types of agents?
--  How can we include custom configuration files for agent instances in ``AutomataCoordinator``?
+-  How can we support managing multiple agent instances with the same configuration name?